GeekyRaj/Searchable-Contact/README.md

-# Everything-Expo
+# Searchable Contact
-Practical Examples of all react-native expo modules.
+Practical Examples of all react-native expo contact App.

-## Each example has a separate branch